 4. Start Early

-With Universal Orlando parks being limited to the number of people who can enter, the parks may reach capacity early.
+With everyone traveling more this year to make up for the past few years, the parks may reach capacity early.
 This is important if you try to visit on the weekends or holidays.

 5. Map Out Your Day

 This is another classic tip for any avid Universal traveler.
 Mapping out your day will save you the headache of missing out on any of your must do items, especially if you’re only able to visit once.

 6. Go During the Weekdays

 For the best time I recommend attending the festival during the weekdays (Monday through Thursday).
 These days tend to be the least crowded days at Universal Studios.

 This will help you be able to make the most of your time at Mardi Gras.

 The later the time the parade starts, the more you have to strategize getting to your spot.
 Which spot you want really depends on what the rest of your night looks like.

 If you are planning to go to a concert right after, try to get a spot at the edge of the street by the Music Plaza Stage.